vadimcn/cargo-pgo/README.md

 ```
 cargo pgo merge
 ```
-This will create `target/release/pgo.profdata` file.
+The output will be saved in `target/release/pgo.profdata`.

 ### Build optimized binary
 ```